elljoh/Environmental-Intelligence-Suite/docs/maximo-integration-asset-import.md

 <b>Action</b>:

   Copy the value corresponding to `<JWT_TOKEN>` from the repsonse above to use in the Import API call below.
+This token would expire within the expiration window indicated by 'expires_in', following which you can repeat the JWT generation call above to get a refreshed token.

 ## Import assets from Maximo